tjdunklee/personal-site/source/_posts/2018-03-07-Using-a-Raspberry-Pi-for-an-Outdoor-IP-Camera.md

 - Extension Cord
 - Cable Gland

-Beyond procurring the materials, I also came up with a plan for how the coding portion of the camera would work.
+Beyond the materials list, I also came up with a plan for how the code portion of the camera would work.

 1. Run a Python script on startup via Crontab
 2. Take a picture using PiCamera